ASLseg: Adapting SAM in the Loop for Semi-supervised Liver Tumor Segmentation: Methods

 \subsubsection{Adaptation Network}

-We use the medical SAM model training set $D_{sam}$ to synthesize pseudo-labels to simulate various network segmentation inaccuracies.
-As shown in Fig. \ref{fig:fig2}, we perturb the ground truth masks with operations such as adding background noise, covering foreground regions, elastic transformation, expansion, erosion, etc., to generate pseudo-labels with different types of errors such as over-segmentation, under-segmentation, edge shrinkage, edge expansion, and so on.
-These operations are performed randomly with a probability threshold of 0.4.
-In addition, some all-black pseudo-labels are added to simulate the case where the model prediction is zero.
+To enhance the performance of the adaptation network, we employed a training set augmentation method based on synthetic pseudo-labels.
+As shown in Fig. \ref{fig:fig2}, a series of operations were applied to increase the realism and diversity of the synthetic pseudo-labels, including adding background noise, covering foreground regions, elastic transformation, expansion, erosion, etc. on the ground truth masks $D_{sam}$.
+These operations were randomly executed, with a probability threshold of 0.4.
+Moreover, to address the potential miss-detection of the segmentation network, we also incorporated some all-black masks into the training set, simulating the scenario where the network prediction is zero.

 To enable the network to learn the key features of the target faster to compare and learn the differences between the pseudo-labels and the ground truth, the original images $X_{ori} = \{x_1,\cdots,x_R\}$ are concatenated with the corresponding synthetic pseudo-labels $\hat{Y}_{syn} = \{\hat{y}_1,\cdots,\hat{y}_R\}$ to construct a synthetic set $D_{syn} = \{(Z_k, Y_k)_{k=1}^{R}\}$ as the training set for the adaptation network $\mathcal{AN}(\cdot)$, where $Z_k$ = $\operatorname{concat}(x_k,\hat{y}_k)$ is the synthetic data, $Y_k$ is the corresponding ground truth, and $R$ is the number of generated synthetic samples.
 This network structure adopts U-Net \cite{c14} architecture, and uses a linear combination of dice loss and cross entropy loss to supervise the prediction: